Vickygonrod/Vickygonrod/README.md

 I would love to be a part of projects that make a difference 😊

-📫 You can find me on [LinkedIn]
+📫 You can find me on [LinkedIn](www.linkedin.com/in/victoria-gonzález-rodríguez-21522210a)

-- ⚡ Fun fact: ...
+⚡ Fun fact: One of my hobbies is making dressing gowns from second-hand clothes! 👗
--->